Edit an Interface

 Search Domains

-Optionally enter the search domains for which to query the above DNS Servers, like “wg.lan, corp”, in the DNS Servers field.
+Optionally enter the search domains for which to query the above DNS Servers, like “wg.lan, corp”, in the Search Domains field.
 Separate multiple addresses with commas, newlines, or other whitespace.

 Usually you’d use this setting only in conjunction with the DNS Servers setting above for a private DNS server with a private domain name that is accessible only through this WireGuard interface (this setting corresponds to search domain portion of the “DNS” setting in a wg-quick-style configuration file).